 An NCF is the alphanumeric sequence (1 letter and 10 numbers) on a Comprobante Fiscal or receipt which certifies the transfer of goods or provision of services.
 There are 9 different types of receipts and taxpayers must obtain a NCF for every provision of a good or service.

-You can access comprehensive instructions on the different types of receipts and how to obtain NCFs for each type here.
+You can access comprehensive instructions on the different types of receipts and how to obtain NCFs for each type here(link is external).

 Keep a record of all transactions carried out.

 Step 3: Complete Forms